African historiography: Historical linguistics

 Historical linguistics is the study of how languages develop, involving their rate of change, divergence, borrowing, diffusion, relationships, and classification.
 It can establish a common origin for languages and estimate the time of their divergence (called a linguistic stratigraphy), which can be interpreted as the time a united people separated; glottochronology in particular has been useful for providing rarely-found dates.
 Languages are composed of all the necessary words to express knowledge, experience, and cultural practice by its speakers, and this vocabulary is a product of their history.
 A language's survival depends on its speakers maintaining a group identity or commonality, and so a long-lasting language maps onto a long-lasting societal continuity.
 Furthermore, a history of related languages is the history of related peoples.
 Historical linguistics provides evidence for cultural contacts, their physical environments, and contents of those cultures through the analysis of diffused features and reconstructed old vocabularies.
 By comparing the present-day vocabularies and phonetics of related languages, proto-languages can be reconstructed and one can identify meaning shifts which often resulted from historical developments, and loanwords which provide evidence for the nature of interactions between peoples.
 It can also account for the historical development of the people's traditional knowledge and religious beliefs.

-Historical linguistics has contributed significantly to African history, second to only archaeology, however the vast area of African languages has received little attention from experts.
-Reconstructions and deductions often attract scepticism and even controversy, and historians tend towards caution when using conclusions derived from them.
+Historical linguistics has contributed significantly to African history, second to only archaeology, however the vast area of African languages has received relatively little attention from experts.
+Linguistic reconstructions and deductions often attract scepticism and even controversy, and historians tend towards caution when using conclusions derived from them.
 One prominent case has been reconstruction of the proto-Bantu language and the Bantu expansion.
 Some works based on linguistic evidence include Jan Vansina's Paths in the Rainforests (1990), David Schoenbrun's A Green Place, A Good Place (1998), and Christopher Ehret's An African Classical Age (1998).